HQSquantumsimulations/qoqo_qryd/userdoc/src/introduction.rst

 Introduction
 ============

-The qoqo-qryd package is designed to enable the excution of quantum algorithms implemented in `qoqo <https://github.com/HQSquantumsimulations/qoqo>`_ on QRydDemo hardware.
+The qoqo-qryd package is designed to enable the execution of quantum algorithms implemented in `qoqo <https://github.com/HQSquantumsimulations/qoqo>`_ on QRydDemo hardware.

 Low level: quantum circuits
 --------------------------

 Qoqo is a circuit based quantum computing toolkit.
 Like many other quantum computing toolkits it can be used to construct quantum circuits sequences of quantum operations that are to be executed on a quantum computer.

-Examples for quantum operations are the controlled NOT (CNOT) operation on two qubits and the Hadamard gate on a sinlge qubit.
+Examples for quantum operations are the controlled NOT (CNOT) operation on two qubits and the Hadamard gate on a single qubit.

 .. code-block:: python